6 Big Job Sectors in Texas to Consider Training For

 - From about 2003 to 2013, employment in Texas' computer systems design industry increased by 60 percent.*

-- About 17 percent of the state's information technology workers are employed by the data hosting and processing industry.*
+- In fact, 15 percent of the state's information technology workers are employed by the data hosting and processing industry.*

 5. Business, Finance, and Legal Services